manicman1999/GP-GAN/README.md

 ![alt text](https://i.imgur.com/fcujEbp.jpg)

 # Use
-To use, rename all images in your dataset according to this convention: "im (n).png" On windows you can do this by selecting all images, and renaming the first to "im" Then put all images into a folder under /data/
+To use, rename all images in your dataset according to this convention: "im (n).png".
+On windows you can do this by selecting all images, and renaming the first to "im".
+Then put all images into a folder under /data/.
 Change gp-gan.py to fit what you want (image size, directory, etc.)
-Run gp-gan.py
+Run gp-gan.py.